Something-Debug/Blacklist/README.md

 None, no support will be offered this, resource is simple to set up and is not breakable so long as you follow the format.

 # Notes
-- OneSync is a requirement for vehicle deletion.
 - More then just vehicles can be added to sv_blacklist props & peds also work.